Miguelmargar/flaskproject/README.md

 - **HTML**, **CSS** and **Javascript**
   - Base languages used to create website
 - [Flask](http://flask.pocoo.org/)
-    - We use **AngularJS** to handle page routing and to build custom directives
+    - We use **Flask** to handle page routing and to build custom directives
 - [Bootstrap](http://getbootstrap.com/)
     - We use **Bootstrap** to give our project a simple, responsive layout
 - [Hover.css](http://ianlunn.github.io/Hover/)